Table of Contents

 A New Chapter for the blog

 I closed it for personal reasons, still in its height of popularity.
 Yet the blog remained a passion and I hit the kitchen more frequently than restaurants.
 Since then I’ve posted well over 350 recipes.
-Also, I participate in many online friendly challenges (Food N’ Flix, Twelveloaves, The Daring Kitchen, Mena Cooking Club) and contests, host giveaways, write articles, include the occasional restaurant or gadget review and try my best to get my readers to explore cuisines from around the world.
+Also, I participate in many online friendly challenges (Food N’ Flix, Twelveloaves, The Daring Kitchen, Mena Cooking Club) and contests, host giveaways, write articles, including the occasional restaurant or gadget review and try my best to get my readers to explore cuisines from around the world.

 If you would like more information about the CulturEatz blog please get in touch with me by email at cultureatz at gmail.com.
 And of course, comments are always welcome on any of my posts.
 I love hearing from my readers.